edanalytics/dbt_synth_data/README.md

 ```
 which takes longer for the database engine to evaluate.

-Really you should avoid probability specifications of more than 4 digits at the most.
+Really you should avoid specifiying `probabilities` of more than 4 digits at the most.
 </details>

 ### Constructing Distributions